learn-co-curriculum/hs-html-css-group-project/README.md

 ### The Steps:

-You must spend 30 minutes planning your site.
-Planning is two-fold:

 **1** Your group must build out a story board for your game.
 A storyboard is a graphic representation of the plot, like [this](https://www.teachervision.com/creative-writing/activity/3139.html).
+Don't worry, we'll go into it more in depth.

 **2** Your group must build out a wireframe for the actual website.
 A wireframe is like a blueprint.
 It's a visual representation of the skeletal framework of the site.
 You don't need to create a wireframe for every page, but just have a general outline for what you want your site to look like.
 Here's an example:
 <img src="http://www.kimbieler.com/wp-content/uploads/2012/03/athayde-homepage.jpg">

-If you're super interested in learning more about wireframes, check out [Balsamiq](https://balsamiq.com/).
-It's a pretty cool web app that lets you build wireframes in the browser.
+Again, we'll tackle this more in depth as a group.

 ###The Stipulations:
 Things your page(s) must have: